eraserNut/ICBNet/README.md

-# ICBNet
+# FlowICBNet.
-Script code is comming soon.
+Code for FlowICBNet.